Leen-Robotics/reinforcement_learning/README.md

 your_environment = YourWorld()
 ```
-We provide a few examples for you, some of which use environments from openAI gym
+We provide a few examples for you, some of which use environments from openAI gym or turtles, etc
 ![alt text](https://raw.githubusercontent.com/leen-robotics/reinforcement_learning/master/examples/examples_with_racing_car/racecar.gif)
 ```python
 from gym import make